khoedhur/project-1-odin-recipes/README.md

 ## Overview

-This is the first project for the course offered by [The Odin Project](https://www.theodinproject.com/)
+This is the first project for the course offered by [The Odin Project](https://www.theodinproject.com/).

+This project's goal is to create a website that will contain a main page that will have links to recipes.

+## Skills Demonstrated

+Once completed, this project will showcase these skills:
+* Command-line basics
+* Git & Git workflow
+* HTML